raffertyuy/RazHandsOnLabs/Azure-Integration-Labs/README.md

 > - Create lab user accounts, with access to an Azure Resource Group.
 > - Pre-provision an Azure API management in this resource group.
 > - Provide the OpenAI API URL and API key.
-> - Provide the SendGrid API URL and API key.

 ## Hands-on Lab